rydmike/flex_color_scheme/README.md

 > error color that changes with the level,
 > we set it to null with `defaultError`.

-### Example 5 - Passing All the Values Back and Forth to the HomePage

-The rest of the additions in the stateful MaterialApp are only passing in current values and getting a new value for it via callbacks for all our settings and their current values.

 ### Example 5 - Building the Example